-Option 6: Clear background checks for school volunteers are required prior to any volunteer service to the school district, school, teacher, or classroom, and all clear check volunteers will be issued special volunteer identification to wear prominently when performing their volunteer duties; no person may serve as a volunteer without wearing the provided identification.3
+Clear background checks for school volunteers are required for those individuals who are required to be or who seek to become Registered Volunteers and tutoring (one-on-one and /or groups of five (5) students or less.
+All clear check volunteers will be issued special volunteer identification to wear prominently when performing their volunteer duties' no person may serve as a volunteer without wearing the provided identification.

 No information relating to the application for or receipt of a criminal background check, including that a background check has or has not been applied for, shall be subject to disclosure under the Arkansas Freedom of Information Act, as provided by A.C.A. §§ 12-12-1601 et seq.
-Requests for background checks and reports on background checks obtained under this policy shall be retained by the district for a minimum of three years.
+Requests for background checks and reports on background checks obtained under this policy shall be retained by the district for a minimum of three (3) years.